Welcome To The Weight lifting Diet And Nutrition Article

 I don’t want or expect you run out and buy all of these vitamins and begin taking them in mass quantities, simply to become bigger or stronger.
 Over dosing on vitamins and minerals can become expensive and inefficient.

-For weight lifters on a fixed or small budget good common sense prevails, my own suggestions over the years of training and experimenting.
+For weight lifters on a fixed or small budget good common sense should prevail, my own suggestions over the years of training and experimenting.

 I would suggest:

-Investing in a high potency B complex vitamin formula, the B-complex vitamins have a lot of importance in the cycle of muscle hypertrophy; without B complex vitamins, it’s tough to make good gains in muscle mass, and/or strength.
+Investing in a high potency B complex vitamin formula, the B-complex vitamins have a lot of importance in the cycle of muscle hypertrophy and metabolism speed; without B complex vitamins, it’s tough to make good gains in muscle mass, and/or strength.

-As a second essential supplement: you may want to purchase ascorbic acid or also commonly known as; vitamin C. This helps to keep the body detoxified and assists with good strength gains.
+As a second essential supplement: you may want to purchase ascorbic acid or also commonly known as; vitamin C. This helps to keep the body detoxified and assists strength gains.

 5 or 6 grams of pure creatine per day is generally enough for most hard training athletes.